You’ve spent countless hours designing and updating your website. But you’re not getting paid for all of your hard work.

+Yet, what is Google AdSense?
 In short, AdSense is an advertising network run by Google.
 It’s a free way for websites to make money by displaying targeted Google advertisements on their sites.

 Advertisements come in all shapes and sizes.
 Your site can display images, videos, text, and interactive ads as a monetization strategy.

 Arguably the best part about Google AdSense (aside from the cost — it’s free) is that you won’t have to deal with advertisers directly.
 Everything gets handled through Google’s platform, so you don’t have to worry about collecting money or maintaining relationships when you’re hosting ads.

 Google does all of that work for you.
 It collects money from the advertisers, keeps 32% for its role in facilitating the process, and the remaining 68% goes to the publisher (you).

 It’s essentially a hassle-free way to earn money by displaying ads on your website.

 7 Steps to Add AdSense to Your Website

 Believe it or not, this actually isn’t very complicated.
 You can put AdSense on your website with ease.